 The release of these materials has the potential to interact with rocky reef environments, with the likelihood and level of response depending on several factors.
 These include the farm’s location in relation to rocky reefs, the intensity of farming, the local hydrodynamics, and the sensitivity of the rocky reef ecosystem.

-An early indication of nutrient enrichment includes the increased abundance and rapid growth of opportunistic algal species.
-By nature, opportunistic species are fast growing, can more efficiently make use of increased nutrient levels, and may out-compete other species.
+An early indication of nutrient enrichment includes the rapid growth and increased abundance of opportunistic algal species.
+By nature, opportunistic species are fast-growing, can more efficiently make use of increased nutrient levels and may outcompete other species.

-A 2015 IMAS study published in Marine Pollution Bulletin found increases in opportunistic algae that grows on the fronds of larger algal species, called epiphytic algae, between 400m and 1000 m from salmon farms in the D’Entrecasteaux Channel.
+A 2015 IMAS study published in Marine Pollution Bulletin found increases in opportunistic algae that grows on the fronds of larger algal species (called epiphytic algae) between 400 m and 1000 m from salmon farms in the D’Entrecasteaux Channel, southern Tasmania.

 Developed by two IMAS researchers, the Edgar-Barrett method provides a full census of all fish, invertebrate and algae species at a particular site.